Body, Heart, Mind

 I really haven’t bought many items of clothing in the last few years.
 I’m much more conscious of how my purchases affect the world and the people who live in it.
 There are a couple of apps that can help you buy from ethical and sustainable brands.

-The Good on You App and The Baptist World Aid Australia End Poverty App both have a number of brands rated on their apps.
-Baptist World Aid Australia has been putting out an ethical shopping guide for a number of years now.
+The Good on You App and The Baptist World Aid Australia Ethical Fashion Guide both have a number of brands rated.
+Baptist World Aid Australia has been putting out their ethical fashion guide for a number of years now.

 What I’m Wearing?